GaukasWang/GFW-2021Summer-TLS-RST-Incident/README.md

 ## Rough conclusion

-- GFW **does not show the ability to identify TLS proxy traffics** from normal HTTPS web browsing traffics **in real-time**.
+- The attacker **does not show the ability to identify TLS proxy traffics** from normal HTTPS web browsing traffics **in real-time**.
-- GFW **isn't utilizing a purely fingerprint-based discrimination**.
+- The attacker **isn't utilizing a purely fingerprint-based discrimination**.
 We don't know if fingerprint matters in current state but it is not a major decision factor.
 - Statistics gives **a strong signal about a backend IP reputation system**.
-This may indicate that GFW is analyzing the TLS traffic and there exists difference between proxy traffic and real web browsing traffic.
+This may indicate that the attacker is analyzing history TLS traffic model.
 - Statistics gives **no sign about SNI sniffing** nor **server-side ALPN discrimination** in this attack.
 - (Needs confirmation) RST happens only on AS4134, while AS4809 isn't impacted.
-(Note: Our only good server, `us-cn2gia-1` is the only one routing over AS4809.)
+(Note: Our only good server, `us-cn2gia-1` is the only one guaranteeing the route over AS4809.)

 ## Credits